-(1) As mentioned in the "Capital - Basel III" section of this report, the TLAC instruments held by the Company caused a significant decrease in capitalization ratios below regulatory requirements.
-Data for the previous quarters are those originally reported at the end of each of these quarters in 2023.
-If the TLAC instruments held by the Company had been considered in calculating the ratios for the comparative quarters, the Company's capital ratios would have been -3.4% for the fourth quarter of 2023, 1.7% for the third quarter of 2023, 3.4% for the second quarter of 2023 and -15.0% for the first quarter of 2023.
+(2) As mentioned in the "Capital - Basel III" section of this report, the TLAC instruments held by the Company caused a significant decrease in capitalization ratios below regulatory levels as at March 31, 2024.
+The situation was corrected during the subsequent quarter.
+Furthermore, data for the previous quarters are those originally reported at the end of each of these quarters in 2023.
+If the TLAC instruments held by the Company had been considered in calculating the ratios for the comparative quarters, the Company's capital ratios would have been -3.4% as at December 31, 2023, and 1.7% as at September 30, 2023.